 I can almost hear someone saying ‘no one is interested in reading board meeting minutes, least of all board members.’
 Reviewing and approving board minutes are often a perfunctory exercise.

 Perhaps minutes would be useful they were sent to the board within a few days of a meeting.
 They would be of value then as a reminder of the decisions made that require board member action before the next meeting.
-However, since minutes often are held back to be sent out a week in advance of the next board meeting, they tend not to be much of a guide for future action.[3]Boards who rely on ‘old business and new business’ type agendas, an idea out of Roberts Rules, likely make more use of their minutes.
-Most boards, especially those who oversee staff, have … Continue reading
+However, since minutes often are held back to be sent out a week in advance of the next board meeting, they tend not to be much of a guide for future action.((Boards who rely on ‘old business and new business’ type agendas, an idea out of Roberts Rules, likely make more use of their minutes.
+Most boards, especially those who oversee staff, have abandoned this approach in favour of meeting agendas built around key board functions, like approving the budget, and tied to agenda items on their annual governance calendar))

 The Mystery of Governance